srImathE satakOpAya nama:

 See nampiLLai‘s introduction.

-Third pAsuram – Meditating upon emperumAn‘s qualities (as explained previously), forgetting his purpose (of parOpadhEsam – advising others), AzhwAr mercifully explains how his mind, speech and body are happily engaged in the service of him.
+Third pAsuram – meditating upon emperumAn‘s qualities (as explained previously), forgetting his purpose (of parOpadhEsam – advising others), AzhwAr mercifully explains how his mind, speech and body are happily engaged in emperumAn’s service.

 pAdum en nA avan pAdal

 Adum en angam aNangE